bitwiseworks/python-os2/Doc/howto/regex.rst

 Splitting Strings
 -----------------

-The :meth:`split` method of a pattern splits a string apart wherever the RE matches, returning a list of the pieces.
-It's similar to the :meth:`split` method of strings but provides much more generality in the delimiters that you can split by; :meth:`split` only supports splitting by whitespace or by a fixed string.
+The :meth:`~re.Pattern.split` method of a pattern splits a string apart wherever the RE matches, returning a list of the pieces.
+It's similar to the :meth:`~str.split` method of strings but provides much more generality in the delimiters that you can split by; string :meth:`!split` only supports splitting by whitespace or by a fixed string.
 As you'd expect, there's a module-level :func:`re.split` function, too.